 Recipe and Nutritional Info: The Hulk

 The Mediterranean diet has been proven time and time again to be one of the healthiest out there, so you can feel especially good about munching on this Greek-inspired toast option.
-Creamy hummus and olives make this dish taste like a guilty pleasure, but they are packed with fiber and healthy fats, respectively.
+Creamy hummus and olives are packed with fiber and healthy fats, respectively.
 Plus, the potassium-loaded arugula gives this a fresh, peppery taste.
 Take a break from the day and snack on this Greco-Breko toast treat.

 Recipe and Nutritional Info: The Greco-Breko

-This SoFlo-inspired toast will transport your tastebuds to the beaches of Miami.
-Creamy avocado and fresh, juicy shrimp will make any day a beach day, while fueling your body with potassium, vitamin K, protein and more.
-Avocados refresh your body's vital functions because they contain vitamin K, a nutrient thats support bone health and blood clotting.
-The shrimp is protein-rich and low in calories, and it delivers much needed antioxidants, like selenium, to your body.
+This SoFlo-inspired toast will transport your taste buds to the beaches of Miami.
+Creamy avocado and fresh, juicy shrimp will make any day a beach day and fuel your body with potassium, vitamin K, protein and more.
+Avocados refresh your body's vital functions because they contain vitamin K, a nutrient that supports bone health and blood clotting.
+The shrimp is protein-rich and low in calories, and it delivers much-needed antioxidants like selenium.
 Top it off with a hint of cilantro for a strong, earthy taste before you hit the beach.

 Recipe and Nutritional Info: The South Beach

-A “mature” take on everyone's favorite childhood sandwich: Swap out the sugary grape jelly for all-natural grapes, and add tangy Greek yogurt to the peanut butter base for additional creaminess and protein.
-A perfect breakfast or snack-time bite, this toast will leave you feeling like a kid again — or, at the very least, a grown-up goober.
-Grapes are a fiber-rich fruit that add a refreshing crunch to your meal, helping you feel full and satisfied throughout the day.
+A "mature" take on everyone's favorite childhood sandwich: Swap out the sugary grape jelly for all-natural grapes, and add tangy Greek yogurt to the peanut butter base for additional creaminess and protein.
+A perfect breakfast or snack, this toast will leave you feeling like a kid again — or, at the very least, a grown-up goober.
+Grapes are fiber-rich fruits that add a refreshing crunch to your meal, helping you feel full and satisfied throughout the day.
 They also contain antioxidants called polyphenols, which help to lower your risk of cancer and boost heart health.

 Recipe and Nutritional Info: The Goob

 The Caprese is a beautiful and simple Italian salad that's easily bumped up to meal status with the addition of a slice of whole-grain toast.
-Top it with the freshest ingredients possible — mozzarella, tomato and basil — and some quality balsamic vinegar for added tanginess.
-Tomatoes are a good source of potassium and heart-healthy, while mozzarella cheese is a creamy protein-rich addition to energize your body.
+Top it with the freshest ingredients possible — mozzarella, tomato, basil and some quality balsamic vinegar for added tang.
+Tomatoes are a good source of potassium, and mozzarella cheese is a creamy, protein-rich addition to energize your body.

 Recipe and Nutritional Info: The Caprese

-High-protein turkey paired with crunchy cucumber and sweet, tangy cream cheese is a perfect combination of flavors that’ll absolve any mean, “hangry” feelings you might have.
+High-protein turkey paired with crunchy cucumber and rich cream cheese is a perfect combination of flavors that'll absolve any mean, hangry feelings you might have.
 This whole-grain, high-protein mix will help keep you full and build lean muscle.
 Select a low-fat or dairy-free cream cheese to lower your fat intake while maintaining its rich texture as a spread.
-But, have no fear if you decide to go full-fat cream cheese (in moderation, of course) — turkey's low fat and high protein nutrients will make up for it.
+But have no fear if you decide to go full-fat on the cream cheese (in moderation, of course); turkey's low fat and high protein will offset it.
 Add in a few slices of cucumber for a refreshing, mineral-rich topping!

-Recipe and Nutritional Info: The Lean & Mean
+Recipe and Nutritional Info: The Lean and Mean

-This is one toast combo that’ll definitely have you saying “oui.”
+This is one toast combo that'll definitely have you saying "oui."
 Sliced deli ham with whole-grain mustard and cornichons (made from small gherkin cucumbers) make this savory toast option perfect for a lunch or dinner meal.
 Deli ham is full of protein, providing your body with the necessary amino acids.
-Cornichons are a French-style picked cucumber that will add a slightly sweet, yet tangy taste to the toast.
-Go light on the whole grain mustard, since it can have a strong vinegar taste.
+Cornichons are a French-style pickled cucumber that will add a slightly sweet and tangy taste to the toast.
+Go light on the whole-grain mustard because it can have a strong vinegar taste.